WalterBanda/c-client/README.md

 flutter pub get
 ```

+For linux users, you have to have `webkit2gtk-4.0` package installed.
+You can check your distros repository for it or check [Desktop View Auth](https://pub.dev/packages/desktop_webview_auth) for instructions on how to set it up.

 ### Running & Testing 🧪

 To run the application and test it in the android environment.
 Launch your terminal and run the following commands.